Lee: Execution not ‘right thing to do’ due to resource toll

 NASHVILLE, Tenn.
-(AP) - Gov. Bill Lee on Thursday said he delayed the execution of a Tennessee death row inmate because he did not believe the amount of resources needed to pull off an execution in the middle of a pandemic was the “right thing to do”
+(AP) - Gov. Bill Lee on Thursday said he delayed the execution of a Tennessee death row inmate because he did not believe the amount of resources needed to pull off an execution in the middle of a pandemic was the “right thing to do.”

 The Republican announced last week that the execution of Harold Wayne Nichols, 59, would not take place this year.
 Lee had cited challenges caused by COVID-19 as the sole reason of temporarily delaying the planned Aug.
 4 electrocution - a reason the state’s highest court had previously dismissed as cause to delay the capital case.